Lissy93/dashy/docs/deployment.md

 Dashy can be deployed to most cloud providers.
 The Docker guides above work on any VPS, but these providers offer quicker setup for static or containerized deployments.

 > [!NOTE]
-> Static hosting providers (Netlify, Vercel, EdgeOne) won't have status checks, config writing to disk, or UI-triggered rebuilds, since those features need Dashy's Node server.
+> Static hosting providers (Netlify, Vercel, EdgeOne) won't have status checks or config writing to disk, since those features need Dashy's Node server.
 Everything else works fine.

 ### Netlify